-This document is also available in these non-normative formats: a single-page version and a PDF.
+This document is also available in these non-normative formats: a single-page version, a zip archive of HTML (without external dependencies), and a PDF.
 See also translations, noting that the English version of this specification is the only normative version.

-Copyright © 2011 W3C[®] (MIT, ERCIM, Keio), All Rights Reserved.
+Copyright © 2011 W3C® (MIT, ERCIM, Keio), All Rights Reserved.
 W3C liability, trademark and document use rules apply.